sidayuan/sidayuan.github.io/2_app.md

 - each person has a ranking of their favourite movies/games/musicians of all time, or
 - each person has a preference ranking of a decision that needs to be made, e.g. which restaurant to go to, which country to travel to, which candidate should you hire, etc.

 Well buddy, this one's for you.
-This tool aggregates everyone's rankings into a single ranking that best represents everyone's preferences.
+This tool aggregates everyone's rankings into a single ranking that best represents the group.